Pfc. Myron Ellsworth Dolk

 flight plan and flew south to Mariveles before

-it returned to Clark Field.
-By the time
+returning to Clark Field.
+By the time the

-the planes landed, it was too late in the
+planes landed, it was too late in the evening to

-1st, the 194th was ordered to its position at
+On December 1st, the 194th was ordered to its

-the tanks at all times and received their meals
+remained with the tanks at all times and

 withdrew through San Fernando at 2:00 A.M. on